-Interpersonal Communication Theory CO 340 The study of interpersonal communication from both a personal and theoretical standpoint.
-Topics include the initiation, maintenance and termination of platonic, romantic and family relationships as well as attraction, courtship, affection, conflict, and destructive behavior.
-Prerequisite: Sophomore or higher standing.
+The study of interpersonal communication from both a personal and theoretical standpoint.
+Topics include interpersonal concepts (listening, empathy, confirmation, humor, social support, self-disclosure, apprehension, defensiveness, etc.), the initiation, maintenance, and termination of platonic, romantic, and family relationships as well as attraction, courtship, affection, conflict, and destructive behavior.
+Prerequisite: Sophomore or higher standing, CO 101.
 Spring semester, even-numbered years.

-CO 360 Health Communication
+CO 360 Health Communication 3 Cr

 A theoretical and practical examination of the central role of communication in the provision of health care.
-Students will examine communication issues such as empathy, therapeutic listening, trust, self-disclosure, social support, and interactional control/power and their use and impact on our emotional and physical well-being and in varying heath care relationships: individual (e.g., the patient role, the provider role), interpersonal (e.g., provider-client. provider-family), group (e.g., healthcare teams, self-help/support groups), organizational, and societal.
+Students will examine communication issues such as empathy, therapeutic listening, trust, self-disclosure, social support, and interactional control/power and their use and impact on our emotional and physical well-being and in varying heath care relationships: individual (e.g., the patient role, the provider role), interpersonal (e.g., provider-client, provider-family), group (e.g., healthcare teams, self-help/support groups), organizational, and societal.
 Designed to serve all students, especially those seeking careers as healthcare professionals.
-Prerequisite: Junior or higher standing.
+Prerequisite: Junior or higher standing, CO 101.
 Fall semester, even-numbered years.

-Saints TV: Television Production CO 365
+CO 365 Saints TV: Television Production 3 Cr

 An application of the structure and aesthetics of message design in film and television.
-Course is an extension and application of CO 165 and CO 265.
+Course is an extension and application of CO 165, CO 166, and CO 265.
 It is designed to broaden student exposure to single and multi-camera production procedures and technology in the classroom and in the field.
 Students will incorporate script, picture, and sound to create television programs for Saints TV.
 Prerequisite: CO 165, CO 166, CO 265.
-Each semester.
+Fach semester.

-CO 395 Research Methods Seminar
+CO 395 Research Methods Seminar 3 Cr

 A discussion of selected communication issues associated with researching and reporting about human interaction.
-The student will investigate the scope, central concepts, and practices of communication research with particular focus upon microanalysis, ethnography, surveys, and experiments.
+Students will investigate the scope, central concepts, and practices of communication research with particular focus upon microanalysis, ethnography, surveys, and experiments.
 Prerequisite: Junior or higher standing.
 This seminar is for junior communication studies majors.
 Fall semester.

-CO 414 Human Communication Theory
+CO 414 Human Communication Theory 3 Cr

-A critical study of classical and contemporary communication research.
-Students analyze contemporary communication case studies through application of models such as Aristotle's Rhetoric, Burke's pentad and Marxist/Feminist theory.
+A critical study of classical and contemporary communication theory.
+Students consider foundations of communication theory through examination of traditions of theorizing including Rhetoric, Semiotics, Cybernetics, Critical Theory, and Phenomenology.
 Prerequisite: Junior or higher standing.
 Fall semester, odd-numbered years.